faudio/faudio/doc/100 Build and install.md

 SHOW_COMPONENT_OUTPUT     | Show output while building components

-## Commands {#Commands}
+## Commands {#BuildCommands}

 The build commands should always be run from the top directory.
 They will delegate to the `build` directory by default.
 You can use the `BUILD_DIRECTORY` flag to override.

-### Running the test suite {#Test}

     make test

 This command builds and runs the standard test suite.
 This may take several minutes to complete.

-### Building the language bindings {#Bindings}

     make bindings

 This command builds the external language bindings in the `bindings/` subdirectory.

-### Building the documentation {#Docs}

     make doc

 This command builds documentation in the `doc/build` subdirectory.
 By default both HTML and PDF files are produced.

-### Distributing the Audio Engine

     make dist

 This command uploads the current build to the DoReMIR package server.

-### Resolving dependencies {#ComponentsDownload}

     make components_resolve

 This command downloads all dependencies of the Audio Engine from the DoReMIR package server *or* builds them locally, depending on the current build options.
 Usually this command is carried out by the bootstrap script.
 Using `components_resolve` when the local dependencies are already in place has no effect.

-### Removing dependencies {#ComponentsClean}

     make components_clean

 This command removes all local dependencies.
 After this the `components_resolve` command can be used again.